Kentipedia

 Network anomaly detection is the process of identifying irregular or atypical patterns in network traffic that deviate from normal behavior.
 At its core, network anomaly detection involves continuously collecting network telemetry data—such as flow records, packets, or logs—and comparing it against a baseline of normal network behavior.
 The baseline is established using historical data and statistical analysis of what “normal” traffic looks like in terms of volume, protocols, IP addresses, user access patterns, etc. When current traffic patterns significantly deviate from that baseline, the system flags a network anomaly.

 These anomalies can manifest in various ways.
-For example, as a sudden surge in traffic to a server, an unusual drop in network activity, unexpected traffic from a foreign IP range, or a host machine making connections it never has before.
+For example, as a sudden surge in traffic to a server, an unusual drop in network activity, unexpected traffic from a foreign IP range, or a host machine making connections it has never made before.
 Such anomalies are often early indicators of underlying issues or threats.
 They might signal a cyberattack in progress, a misconfigured device, a network failure, or unauthorized usage.
 Network anomaly detection acts as a safeguard, alerting NetOps and security teams to “something out of the ordinary” happening in their networks so they can investigate further.

 Why is Network Anomaly Detection Important?

 Catching anomalies quickly can mean the difference between a minor network hiccup and a major security breach.
-An anomaly could be the first sign of a distributed denial-of-service (DDoS) attack, a malware infection spreading laterally, or data being exfiltrated from aan organization’s systems.
+An anomaly could be the first sign of a distributed denial-of-service (DDoS) attack, a malware infection spreading laterally, or data being exfiltrated from an organization’s systems.
 By identifying these events as they occur, organizations have a chance to contain threats or fix problems before they cause significant damage.

 The Need for Real-Time Anomaly Detection